basvdijk/domusto-server/doc/plugin-development.md

 ## Recommended IDE

-DOMUSTO is developed using [https://code.visualstudio.com/](Visual Studio Code).
+DOMUSTO is developed using [Visual Studio Code](https://code.visualstudio.com/).
 It is recommended to install the following plugins:
 - Document This
 - Path Intellisense
 - TSlint